MEET SPENCER

 They should be accessible, welcoming, and reliable for everyone.
 Vancouver’s public spaces are not just amenities — they are essential infrastructure for connection, health, and belonging.

-But in recent years they have been neglected.
+But in recent years they have been neglected, with millions in cuts and 72 percent of the city's facilities in poor condition.
 It is now time for a return to common sense decision-making that helps our parks, public spaces, and communities thrive.

 Background

-A lifelong lover of Vancouver's parks, Spencer is a a writer, community advocate, and accessibility expert, dedicated to making public spaces welcoming for everyone.
+A lifelong lover of Vancouver's parks, Spencer is a writer, community advocate, and accessibility expert, dedicated to making public spaces work for everyone.

-A regular commentator on radio and television, he has had over 150 articles published across Canada on accessibility, inclusion, and how public spaces can better serve communities.
+A regular commentator on radio and television, he has had over 150 articles published across Canada on how public spaces can better serve communities.
 Spencer is particularly passionate about ensuring that Vancouver’s parks are spaces where everyone can safely and fully enjoy nature, recreation, and community programs.

-Governments and organizations at all levels have consulted Spencer on accessibility strategies, and his guidance has been recognized as instrumental in creating barrier-free, inclusive environments.
+Governments and organizations at all levels have consulted Spencer on accessibility strategies, and his guidance has been recognized as instrumental in creating barrier-free, inclusive parks and community spaces.
+Spencer even drew the attention of the UN, which sought him out as a contributor to an initiative about the impact of climate change and extreme heat on human rights.

-For work, he was named the Rick Hansen Foundation’s Difference Maker of the Year, received the City of Vancouver’s Excellence Award for Accessibility, and earned six other honours for community service, having volunteered with seniors, newcomers, low-income youth, and more.
+For his work, he was named the Rick Hansen Foundation’s Difference Maker of the Year, received the City of Vancouver’s Excellence Award for Accessibility, the BC Medal of Good Citizenship, and five other honours for community service, having volunteered with seniors, newcomers, low-income youth, as a community cleanup organizer, and more.

 Outside advocacy, Spencer loves exploring Vancouver’s parks, sharing his knowledge of BC’s wildlife—especially woodland critters—and helping people connect with the natural and cultural history of the city’s public spaces.